-

 Diet / Feeding

-- Consists of fish, sharks, juvenile sea turtles and crustaceans, including spiny lobster and mud crabs.
+- Consists of fish, sharks, juvenile sea turtles and crustaceans, including spiny lobsters and mud crabs.

 - Ambush predator that lies in wait while hiding in holes, crevices and reef overhangs.